HenriettaHolze/PrEnDa/README.md

 In order to run the dashboard with your own data, you have to either set the environment variable `DATA_PATH` or mount the data on the Docker container.
 - You can simply run the dashboard with `DATA_PATH="<data_path>" python dashboard_local.py`.
 This will set the environment variable.
 Alternatively create a `PrEnDa/data/` directory and copy the files into it.
 - Or run `docker run -it --rm -p "8050:8050" --name prenda_container -v "<data_path>:/app/data" prenda_image`

-## Data

-2 example datasets are provided: one from a gene site saturation mutagenesis (GSSM) experiment and one simulating a directed protein engineering approach (directed).
-The original data was retrived from the [FireProt](https://loschmidt.chemi.muni.cz/fireprotdb/) database.
-Data for protein [4WOR](https://www.rcsb.org/structure/4WOR) was used for the GSSM data and for simulating the directed engineering data.